CdLS Research Grants

 The CdLS Foundation has a vision and researchers have the determination to find treatments to help individuals with CdLS overcome many of the challenges they face.

-CdLS is genetic condition causing a range of medical, developmental and physical challenges, including:
+CdLS is a genetic condition causing a range of medical, developmental and physical challenges, including:

 - Gastroesophageal reflux